MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 * Assign a different value to the variable.
 * Insert or *append* the variable's value as the last item in a string or array.

-Variables exist and are global only within the flow that creates them.
+Variables exist and are global only within the cloud flow that creates them.
 Also, they persist across any loop iterations inside the flow.

 <!--Todo -- is this true for flows? -->
 When you reference a variable, use the variable's name as the token, not the action's name, which is the usual way to reference an action's outputs.